eslint/eslint/docs/src/rules/comma-dangle.md

 ## When Not To Use It

 You can turn this rule off if you are not concerned with dangling commas.

-## Version

-This rule was introduced in ESLint 0.16.0.

-## Version

-This rule was introduced in ESLint 0.16.0.